JuliaGPU/gitlab-ci/README.md

   you import it to the JuliaGPU group and not your own account

-On the page of your new repo:
+On the settings page of your new repo:

-* general settings: change the project visibility to `Public`
+* general: change the project visibility to `Public`

+* repository -> protected branches: unprotect the `master` branch, or mirroring can break in the event of forced pushes

-* runners settings: make sure available group runners are available and enabled, and shared runners are disabled
+* CI/CD -> runners settings: make sure available group runners are available and enabled, and shared runners are disabled

-* secret variables: provide a `CODECOV_TOKEN` (optional)
+* Ci/CD -> secret variables: provide a `CODECOV_TOKEN` (optional)

 Now add a `.gitlab-ci.yml` in the root of your repo, based on the following